Afro-Saudis: Population

-In 2025, their population was 3,600,000, or around 10% of Saudi Arabia's 35,000,000 population.
+In 2025, their population was 2,200,000, or around 4% of Saudi Arabia's 35,000,000 population.

 Social condition

 Slaves in the Middle East were allowed to own land.
-Children of two slaves were born into slavery, however the child of a free man and his concubine (sex slave) were not born a slave if the father acknowledged fatherhood.
+Children of two slaves were born into slavery, however the child of a free man and his concubine were not born a slave if the father acknowledged fatherhood.
 Islamic Law allowed for Muslims to enslave non-Muslims, unless they were zimmis (protected minorities who had accepted Muslim rule), and slaves were therefore non-Muslims imported from non-Muslim lands outside of the Empire.

 However, the conversion of a non-Muslim slave to Islam after their enslavement did not require the enslaver to manumit his slave.

 Skin color played a distinctive role even amongst slaves.
 Many activists amongst Afro-Saudis complain that they are not given media representation and are unable to find opportunities to improve their social condition.